notaz/picodrive/platform/readme.txt

   * Fixed hang of NBA Jam (ingame saves do not work though).
   * Adjusted timing for "accurate timing" mode and added preliminary VDP FIFO emulation.
 Fixes Double Dragon 2, tearing in Chaos Engine and some other games.
+  * Fixed a few games not having sound at startup.

 1.33
   * Updated Cyclone core to 0.0088.